Kalamazoo County Jury Services

 If you are over 70 years of age, you have the option to serve.

-If you would like to serve complete the entire questionnaire and return.
+If you would like to serve complete the juror questionnaire online.

-If you do not want to serve complete questions 1-4, sign and return.
+If you do not want to serve contact the Jury Services office immediately.

 If I am a full-time college student am I exempt from Jury Services?